BENEFITING: Shriners Hospitals for Children

 On October 4th, 2015, I am running in the Portland Half Marathon event.
 I have never run a race of this length before, but I'm excited for the challenge.

 I had my surgeries between ages 6-8.
-The second one was successful, and after some months with a walker and a wheelchair, I recovered and gained the ability to stand, walk, and run - better than I ever could before.
+The second one was successful, and after several months with a walker and a wheelchair, I recovered and gained the ability to stand, walk, and run - better than I ever could before.

 Running has since played a huge role in my life.
 It has introduced me to amazing new people, given me peace of mind, taught me about myself, made me appreciate my body's capabilities, pushed me to the brink of quitting, and encouraged me to start anew time and time again.
 Running is exhilarating, difficult, exposing, personal, physical, and mental.